 Amounts payable under the Notes may be calculated by reference to the euro interbank offered rate ("EURIBOR"), which is provided by the European Money Markets Institute ("EMMI").
-As at the date of these Listing Particulars, EMMI appears on the register of administrators and benchmarks established and maintained by the ESMA pursuant to Article 36 of Regulation (EU) 2016/1011.
+As at the date of this Prospectus, EMMI appears on the register of administrators and benchmarks established and maintained by the ESMA pursuant to Article 36 of Regulation (EU) 2016/1011.